• Faculty

 Recent Publications

-Barry, Ben, Nesbitt, Philippa and Megan Strickfaden (accepted).
-Multi-sensory methods: Toward a crip methodology in fashion studies, International Journal of Fashion Studies.
+Barry, Ben, Nesbitt, Philippa and Megan Strickfaden (2024).
+Multi-sensory methods: Toward a crip methodology in fashion studies, International Journal of Fashion Studies, 11, 81-109 (special issue on B(l)ending Research Methods: Reimagining a Theoretical Turn in Fashion Scholarship).

 Barry, Ben (2024).
 Disability dress wisdom and accessible fashion.
 In José Blanco (ed.), The Meanings of Dress (5th edition), 174-184.
 New York: Fairchild.